Charitra-1/Covid/readme.md

 - Azure Bot
 - Azure QnA Maker

 A chatbot is embeded into a static website.
 The chatbot gives details about the number of COVID-related cases, deaths and recoveries.
 The chatbot is also intergrated to show news articles.
 The news articles are from BBC news.
-It gives the title, link and published date of the news article.
+It gives the title, link and published date and time of the news article.

 ### The API used are:
 - COVID API: https://documenter.getpostman.com/vie...